essicolo/2019_nutrient-requirements-of-conventionally-and-organically-grown-cranberry/01_statistics.md

 Combination of performance-treatment will be subjected to a mixed model, but some with a linear model, and other with a quadratic model.
-Moreover, some combinaisons of performance-treatment were not tested.
-We aim to loop each possible combinaison to fit a linear model, a quadratic model or no model at all.
-The first step of this process is to create a grid of these combinaisons.
+Moreover, some combinations of performance-treatment were not tested.
+We aim to loop each possible combination to fit a linear model, a quadratic model or no model at all.
+The first step of this process is to create a grid of these combinations.

 ``` r
 model_conditions <- expand.grid(